blakewilsonquantinuum/lambeq-public/docs/glossary.rst

         In ``lambeq``, each :term:`pregroup <pregroup grammar>` type :math:`p` has a left (:math:`p^l`) and a right (:math:`p^r`) adjoint, which are used to represent arguments in composite types.
 For example, a transitive verb has type :math:`n^r \cdot s \cdot n^l`, meaning it expects a noun argument on both sides in order to return a sentence.

     ansatz (plural: ansätze)
         A map that determines choices such as the number of :term:`qubits <qubit>` that every wire of a :term:`string diagram` is associated with and the concrete parameterised quantum states that correspond to each word.
-For the classical case, an ansatz determines the number of dimensions associated to each type, and the way that large tensors are represented as :term:`matrix product states <matrix product state (MPS)>`.
+For the classical case, an ansatz determines the number of dimensions associated with each type, and the way that large tensors are represented as :term:`matrix product states <matrix product state (MPS)>`.

     bag-of-words
         A :term:`compositional model` of meaning which represents a sentence as a multiset of words; that is, it does not take into account the order of words or any other syntactic relationship between them.